InfiniteParadoxicalExistence/Basic-Movie-Recommender-System/README.md

 # Basic-Movie-Recommender-System

-A basic movie recommender system using bag of words of text vectorization.
+A content-based movie recommender system built with Python and deployed using Streamlit.
+The system leverages the TMDB dataset and applies text vectorization (Bag of Words) to recommend similar movies based on genres, keywords, and other features.